blokks/legacy-docs/docs outline.md

 - [Using polyfills](http://supported-browsers/polyfills)

 ### MatchMedia
-`matchMedia()` is an API for finding out whether or not a media query applies to the document.
-Blokks uses `matchMedia()` to change its layout when switching between mobile and desktop.
+[*MatchMedia*](https://developer.mozilla.org/nl/docs/Web/API/Window/matchMedia) is an API for finding out whether or not a media query applies to the document.
+Blokks uses *MatchMedia* to change layout when switching between mobile and desktop.

-There is a [polyfill available](http://browser-support/polyfills) if you need to support Internet Explorer 9 or lower.
+There is a [polyfill available](http://browser-support/polyfills) if you need to support Internet Explorer 9 and lower.

 *Supported by: by Chrome 9+, Edge 12+, IE10+, Firefox 6+, Safari 5.1+*